Maslow in the Context of Employee Engagement, Culture, and Leadership

-He claimed that people are motivated by things and circumstances that range from basic survival up through up to the ability to reach and achieve one's full potential.
+He claimed that people are motivated by things and circumstances ranging from basic survival up to the ability to reach and achieve one's full potential.

-That sounds like something which could be applied in the workplace to elevate employee's motivation from simply being there to get a paycheck all the way up to performing at a very high level...
+That sounds like something that could be applied in the workplace to elevate employees' motivation from simply being there to get a paycheck to performing at a very high level...

 ...and actually enjoy doing it.

-The graphic and narrative below show how Maslow's 5 tiers can be mapped to 5 mindsets that individual employees (and by association their teams) can be encouraged to strive for within the workplace.
+The graphic and narrative below show how Maslow's five tiers can be mapped to five mindsets that individual employees (and, by association, their teams) can be encouraged to strive for in the workplace.

 PHYSIOLOGICAL → SEEN